Alternate title: The Depression ... Politics ...

 More on the Riding Actors Association, Inc. of Hollywood:

-The first president of the Riding Actors Association was Fred Burns and he was elected in December, 1933 to that post.
-And Burns was re-elected president the following year.
-Actor Buck Moulton served as president in 1936, director Cliff Smith in 1937, and actor Ben Corbett in 1938.
+The first president of the Riding Actors Association was Fred Burns for 1934, and he was elected in December, 1933 to that post.
+And Burns was re-elected president for 1935.
+Actor Buck Moulton served as president in 1936; director Cliff Smith in 1937; and actor Ben Corbett in 1938.

 In 1934, the Riding Actors supported the formation of the (short-lived) Association of Film Equestriennes, a group of cowgirls and female rodeo performers that did occasional movie work.
 Rodeo stars Mabel Strickland and Vera McGinnis were directors of the Film Equestriennes and members included Bonnie Gray and Bertha Blancett.